sambeau/tortoise-vs-hare/README.md

 ## Idea

 I was interested in the idea of creating a board game with a fundamental imbalance and wondered whether I could use a [Monte Carlo simulation](https://en.wikipedia.org/wiki/Monte_Carlo_method) to tweak it until it was balanced.
-I chose the idea of the Tortoise vs the Hare, a simple ["Game of the Goose"](https://en.wikipedia.org/wiki/Game_of_the_Goose) race game concept where players race a counter on a path of squares, and the initial assumption that the tortoise would only roll one die while the hare would roll two.
+I chose the idea of the Tortoise vs the Hare, a simple ["Game of the Goose"](https://en.wikipedia.org/wiki/Game_of_the_Goose) race game concept where players race counters (one tortoise, one hare) on a path of squares, and the initial assumption that the tortoise would only roll one die while the hare would roll two.

 ## Tweaks